What happens when a functional safety project is not well planned, plans are not properly communicated or

 An RACI matrix is not a complex thing to develop, but it is a really crucial step that many projects simply miss out or do not fully communicate or update as projects progress.

 An RACI matrix is not a complex thing to develop, but it is a really crucial and useful tool for communication

-Not communicating clearly in this way on a functional safety project can result in multiple problems as follows:
+Not communicating clearly on a functional safety project can result in multiple problems as follows:

 - Without a clear list of activities, key life-cycle steps may be missed.